-What are the best Switch RPGs?
+What are the best Nintendo Switch RPGs?
 That’s a question we aim to answer in our definitive list.
-But before we get onto that, we should address the elephant in the room: how do you define an RPG and is The Legend of Zelda: Breath of the Wild an RPG?
+But before we get onto that, we should address the elephant in the room: how do you define an RPG and is The Legend of Zelda: Breath of the Wild one?

 It may sound like a silly question, particularly if you’ve played many of them, but when you actually break it down it’s pretty complicated.
 Because, the reality is, there are so many facets that determine whether a game is an RPG.
 So, to be clear, we consider an RPG to be, primarily, tied to three basic tenets: an explorable world, deep character progression, and a strong sense of narrative.

 Here’s our list of the best Switch RPGs on the Nintendo console.

 - Breath of the Wild

 - Xenoblade Chronicles 2

 - Final Fantasy XII

 - Monster Hunter Generations